RDM3DC/RTS/README.md

 License: CC-BY 4.0 — reuse with attribution

 > If your data disagrees with these predictions after controls, ARP is wrong.
-If it matches, we’ve cleared a decisive hurdle — thank you for testing it.
+If it matches, we’ve cleared a decisive hurdle — thank you for testing

----

-Do you want me to also add a quick “CLI Repro Guide” section so labs on X can run the exact same falsifier 3 maps without reading the whole README?
-That would make it faster for them to test.